orbis-developers/home_assistant_viaris/README.md

 # home_assistant_viaris

-Home Assistant integration for monitoring Viaris EV chargers model UNI and COMBIPLUS with mqtt protocol.
+Home Assistant integration for monitoring Viaris UNI and COMBIPLUS model chargers with mqtt protocol.

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

 ## Features

-This custom integration provides you information about your charger configuration and the states and measures necessary in order to monitor the charging process.
-Measures such as active/reactive power/energy, connectors states, power configuration and available analyzers are among others.
+This custom integration provides you information about your charger configuration and the states and measures needed to monitor the charging process.
+Measures such as active/reactive power/energy, connector states, power configuration and available analyzers are among others.

 ## List of entities view

-This screenshot shows different entities you can choose to make your panel.
+This screenshot shows different entities that you can choose to make your dashboard.

 ![imagen](https://github.com/HGC72/home_assistant_viaris/assets/66405397/5503dc6f-eab6-48a4-bba1-f91a79641f5b)

-## Panel example view
+## Dashboard example view

 ![imagen](https://github.com/HGC72/home_assistant_viaris/assets/66405397/1dae3325-d01c-411d-baef-d84fcc1614ed)